More Women Are Entering Franchising -- and It's Changing the Industry

 “They’ve already called us asking about being part of location number two,” says Mainer.

 It’s hard to know exactly how this problem gets resolved, or how often it stymies potential female franchisees.
-But this much is clear: Even when women get funding, they receive smaller loans for their franchises than men do, says Bill Manger, associate administrator for the office of capital access at the Small Business Association.
-But that may not be the whole story, he cautions.
-“It’s possible that women may have historically opened businesses that don’t require as much capital as those opened by men,” he says.
+But this much is clear: Even when women get funding, they receive smaller loans for their franchises than men do.
+Yet even that stat is problematic.
+Bill Manger, associate administrator for the office of capital access at the Small Business Association (SBA), says, “It’s possible that women may have historically opened businesses that don’t require as much capital as those opened by men."

 It’s a kind of chicken-and-egg situation -- are small loans causing women to open low-capital franchises, or do women gravitate toward such franchises because they know it’s easier for them to get smaller loans?